Are you looking for the gift that keeps on giving? My list of child nutrition books is just what you need.

 I’ve reviewed these books myself, use them in my practice to help parents, and consider them the cream of the crop when it comes to nutrition for kids.

-Best Nutrition Books for Kids
+The Best Books on Nutrition for Parents

-Written by yours truly together with Maryann Jacobsen, we teach you what to feed kids, how to do it in a positive way, and why kids behave the way they do around food at each stage of childhood.
+We teach you what to feed kids, how to do it in a positive way, and why kids behave the way they do around food at each stage of childhood.
 It’s a great resource for any family, covering 6 months through the teen years.

-Child of Mine by Ellyn Satter
+2. Child of Mine by Ellyn Satter

 The Gold Standard reference for building trust in feeding children and establishing positive feeding, using the Division of Responsibility.
 A must-read for all new parents.

-It’s Not About the Broccoli by Dina Rose
+3. It’s Not About the Broccoli by Dina Rose

 Take the focus off of food and put it on healthy habits.
 Rose provides a refreshing change from the “fix it with food” mentality, helping you mold healthy habits in your child.